EBIvariation/eva-sub-cli/docs/input_file_overview.md

 ### Analysis

 For EVA, an analysis is a grouping of samples and data files.
-This sheet allows EVA to link VCF files to a project and to other EVA analyses.
+This sheet allows us to link VCF files to a project and to other EVA analyses.
 Additionally, this worksheet contains experimental metadata detailing the methodology of each analysis.
-This includes a local path to your reference FASTA file.
+This includes a local path to your reference FASTA file, as described [above](#FASTA-file).

 One project can have multiple associated analyses.
 EVA links analyses to samples and VCF files through the analysis alias, which is a shortened identifier you must provide for each analysis.